PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 09:36:53
+Last updated: 2024-04-09 09:37:26
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher